Pimp Daddy: Plot

-Britt (Michael Raymond-James) helps Hank (Donal Logue) at his house while Hank recovers from the gunshot.
-He leaves Hank with his physiotherapist, and leaves for the diner.
-He meets with the therapist's nephew, Cody (Cameron Monaghan), who asks for his help, as he was stolen $400 from a prostitute.
+Britt (Michael Raymond-James) visits Hank (Donal Logue), who is recovering from his gunshot wound.
+He leaves Hank with his physiotherapist, who asks the pair to meet with his nephew Cody (Cameron Monaghan), who needs help recovering $400 stolen from him by a prostitute.

 Hank is called by Maggie (Jamie Denbo), who investigated Jason (Loren Dean) at his behest.
-She informs him that Jason's original name was Jason Voloway.
-Jason's parents were daycare employees accused of child molestation, and some accused Jason of participating.
-Due to lack of evidence, the case was dropped.
-Against Maggie's advice, Hank wants to tell Gretchen (Kimberly Quinn), as her wedding approaches and hasn't responded if he will assist to the wedding.
-Unwilling to do it, he contacts a reporter to continue the story and also interviews a victim of Jason's parents, who confirms the abuse and while Jason didn't participate, he knew about the events.

-Britt finds the prostitute, Michela (D.J.
-"Shangela" Pierce), revealed to be transgender.
-He asks for Cody's money, so she uses him to intimidate a fellow client for money, including the $400.
+She informs him that Jason's real name was Jason Voloway.
+Jason's parents were daycare employees accused of child molestation, and although some victims testified Jason participated, he was acquitted in a criminal trial.
+Against Maggie's advice, Hank leans toward telling Gretchen (Kimberly Quinn), as her wedding is approaching — which he still has not responded if he will attend.
+Britt finds the prostitute, Mikaela (D.J.
+"Shangela" Pierce), a transgender street walker who skipped out on the novice Cody.
+Britt asks for Cody's money, so she uses him to intimidate a fellow client for money, including the $400.
 He gives the money back to Cody, telling him to stay away from prostitutes.

-Michela approaches Britt again, asking for his help in finding the person responsible for her friend Crystal's death.
-They gain access to the police records, discovering that Crystal was named Trevor and that his killer already committed suicide.
-Britt and Michele visit Trevor's family to confirm the end of the case and also to express that Trevor was a good person.
-During this, Britt finds a pregnancy test on the trash, deducing that this could explain why Katie (Laura Allen) was distant lately.
+Hank contacts a reporter who previously covered the Voloway family trials for his opinion of the case.
+Later, he interviews a victim of Jason’s parents, who confirms the abuse he endured and believes that while Jason didn’t participate, he knew about the abuse taking place.
+Britt finds a pregnancy test on the trash, believing it to be why Katie (Laura Allen) has been distant toward him lately.
+Mikaela approaches Britt again, asking for his help in finding the person responsible for her friend Crystal's death.
+They access police records with Reynolds’s help, discovering that Crystal’s original name was Trevor and that her likely killer already committed suicide.

-Hank questions Katie on the pregnancy test, who confirms that she is pregnant, but does not know whether Britt or her professor is the father.
-He also confronts Jason with his knowledge of the day care incidents, warning him to either tell Gretchen or Hank himself will do it.
+Britt tells Hank about the pregnancy test, causing Hank to meet with Katie.
+She confirms that she is pregnant, but she does not know whether Britt or her professor is the father.
+Hank also confronts Jason with his knowledge of the daycare incidents, warning him to either tell Gretchen or Hank will do it himself.
 Jason only tells Hank that he still can't get over Gretchen and tells him to do whatever he wants.
-Hank visits Gretchen and gives her the papers detailing his past life.
-Gretchen is furious at him for spying on Jason, who told her about the events on their first dates.
+Britt and Mikaela visit Crystal’s family to inform them of her fate, with Mikaela expressing that Crystal was a good person.
+Hank visits Gretchen and gives her his evidence on Jason.
+Gretchen is furious at him for spying on Jason, who had told her about it on their second date.
 Angered, she disinvites Hank from her wedding and he leaves.
 That night, Britt asks Katie to marry him.
-Despite feeling uncertain on the pregnancy, she accepts.
+Despite feeling uncertain about her pregnancy, she accepts.